cdsrc/crmcs/README.md

 }
 ```
 * Notes: If the connection to IBM IoT failed, try modifying the security settings of IBM IoT:
 in "SECURITY-Connection Security", change the "security level" to "TLS Optional".
-Also, the Node-RED application must be build, otherwise, no feedback command is generated.
+Also, the Node-RED application must be built, otherwise, no feedback command is generated.

 ## 2. Store and analyze data using IBM cloud
 * A cloud database storing historical data must be built;